franck-paul/a11yConfig/README.md

 1. Justification
 1. Image replacement

 The settings will be accessible via a dialog form opened by a button.
-The plugin provided a widget or automatically insert this button in header or footer of the blog, and, for the Administration, insert a button in the header or the footer.
+The plugin provides a widget (with the button) or automatically inserts this button in header or footer of the blog, and, for the Administration side, inserts a button in the header or the footer.

 This button may be displayed as a wheelchair or a visual deficiency icon.